willswats/arithmetic-improvement-game/README.md

 ## General Information

-I built this project for a College assignment using the College's Macs with Xcode.
+I built this project for a College assignment using the College's Macs, and I've been unable to edit the project since due to not owning a Mac.